[image]

 Power Notes

 Some phones kill apps to save battery power more aggressively than they perhaps should.
 This app runs its long-running actions as Android foreground services to reduce this risk, and no automatic kills have been seen or reported to date (even for multi-hour runs), but it's impossible to test every phone in use.
 If an action is ever killed on your phone, please disable battery optimizations for this app in Settings, Apps (or similar).
-Alternatively, try running actions as threads via Config-tab settings.
+Alternatively, try running actions as threads instead of foreground services, via Config-tab settings.

 Disabling battery optimizations may also help avoid temporary power-related app stops on some phones.
 This app uses Android wake locks during Main-tab actions to keep itself running when the screen turns off for a timeout or power-button press, but Android sleep states are convoluted.
 See also the related Tech Note.